jamesalsbury/DTEAssurance/README.md

 devtools::install_github("jamesalsbury/DTEAssurance")
 ```

-## shiny app

-The only function contained within the package is one which launches a
-`shiny` app.
-The app allows you to implement all of the methods outlined
-in [this paper](https://jamesalsbury.github.io/).
-To launch the app, run
+## Example (from the paper)

+First, we use SHELF to elicit beliefs about T, the length of the delay

 ``` r
 DTEAssurance::DTEAssuranceApp()